CCI-Tools/cate-desktop/README.md

 ## Overview

-`cate-desktop` provides a desktop GUI for *Cate* - the ESA CCI Toolbox.
+`cate-desktop` provides a desktop GUI for *Cate*, the ESA CCI Toolbox.

 ### Install dependencies